-Traveling abroad for veneers is an increasingly popular option for those in the United States, Australia, and the United Kingdom who cannot access affordable treatment at home.
-The cost of veneers abroad tends to be considerably less, with the standard of treatment remaining just as high.
-Even factoring the costs associated with transport and accommodation, traveling for veneers can save patients up to 80% on their treatment.
+But it is possible to find porcelain veneers at lower prices.
+Traveling abroad for veneers is an increasingly popular choice for patients living in the US and the UK.
+Even factoring in the costs of transport and accommodation, traveling for veneers can help you save up to 80% on your treatment.

 Why are veneers so expensive?